 Isaiah Wilson was born on August 20, 1986.
 He is a self-described proud, Black gay man who is thriving while living with HIV, a writer, singer, human rights advocate, and lover of all things politics.
 Isaiah currently serves as Director of External Affairs for the National Black Justice Coalition (NBJC).

-Since January 2014, Isaiah has been the Director of External Affairs for the National Black Justice Coalition, where he is focused on the public policy implications of critical issues for Black LGBTQ and same gender loving (SGL) people.
-According to his official biography on the organization’s website, Isaiah “leads the organization’s efforts to advocate for sound policy solutions that empower Black LGBTQ/SGL people in the United States, and plays an integral role in the development of NBJC’s rapid response messaging strategy that speaks to the diverse needs of its constituency at the intersection of racial justice and LGBTQ equality.
+Since January 2014, Wilson has been the director of external affairs for the National Black Justice Coalition, where he is focused on the public policy implications of critical issues for Black LGBTQ and same gender loving (SGL) people.
+According to his official biography on the organization’s website, Wilson “leads the organization’s efforts to advocate for sound policy solutions that empower Black LGBTQ/SGL people in the United States, and plays an integral role in the development of NBJC’s rapid response messaging strategy that speaks to the diverse needs of its constituency at the intersection of racial justice and LGBTQ equality.
 His ultimate role as the external affairs director is to authentically integrate Black LGBTQ/SGL people’s challenges into the greater dialogue within African American communities in order to spur a more inclusive racial justice movement.”

-In 2016, Isaiah was honored as a Victory Empowerment Fellow of the Victory Institute, which brings together movement leaders from across the country to expand their campaign skills and policymaking power.
+In 2016, Wilson was honored as a Victory Empowerment Fellow of the Victory Institute, which brings together movement leaders from across the country to expand their campaign skills and policymaking power.
 He has also been featured in, and has written for such publications as “POLITICO,” “Huffington Post,” “The Advocate,” and “SWERV.”
-Isaiah has also written on his NBJC blog about coming to terms with living with HIV.
+Wilson also has written on his NBJC blog about coming to terms with living with HIV.

-Isaiah lives in Washington, DC, where he enjoys reading, creative writing, attending concerts, traveling, and teaching others about politics and policy.
-He sings with the gospel group DaNell Damon & Greater Works, currently on NBC’s “America’s Got Talent” (Isaiah says, “Vote for us on the August 29 live show!”).
-Isaiah also serves at his local church, Mt.
+Wilson lives in Washington, DC, where he enjoys reading, creative writing, attending concerts, traveling, and teaching others about politics and policy.
+He sings with the gospel group DaNell Damon & Greater Works, which was featured on NBC’s “America’s Got Talent.”
+Wilson also serves at his local church, Mt.
 Ennon Baptist Church in Clinton, Maryland, where he is a member of the Young Adult Choir and the Praise Team.

-As for the future, Isaiah plans to pursue both a graduate degree and doctoral degree in political science starting next year.
+Wilson is pursuing a Masters in Public Administration and Policy at American University.
 “My focus will be to look at Black empowerment across the diaspora, and what political systems work best for our people,” he said.
 “I would like to explore how colonization, imperialism, capitalism, racism, and stigma continue to dis-empower Black people in the world, and what are the solutions to end this pattern.”
 He also wants to run for public office in the next 10 years, and work tirelessly to achieve one his dream jobs of serving as a US Senator.

 We thank Isaiah Wilson for his numerous contributions to public service and Black, LGBTQ, and HIV/AIDS advocacy, and for his support of our community.